Koya-dofu

 Koya-dofu (kōya-dōfu, 高野豆腐 in Japanese) also known as Shimi-dofu, Kori-dofu, or Koyasan-dofu is frozen-dried tofu, a Japanese pantry staple and an important ingredient in Buddhist vegetarian cookery.
 It originated from Japan.
 It is made of soy, coagulants, and baking soda.
 It looks like a hard sponge and needs to be soaked before use.
 It is mainly used in stews and soups.

 History

 Freeze-dried tofu originated in Japan in the mid-1500s.
-The earliest mention of freeze-dried tofu in the West was by Paillieux in 1880.
+The earliest mention of freeze-dried tofu in the West was not by Paillieux in 1880, as cited before, but in the catalogue of the Imperial Japanese Collection exhibited at Japan's first official participation at a World Exhibition, Vienna 1873.

 Japan

 In Japan, frozen-dried tofu was developed before frozen tofu.
 There are two traditional centers of origination of freeze-dried tofu in Japan, including Mount Koya and Nagano.

 Mount Koya

 It was developed by Mokujiki Shonin, a Shingon priest in the early 1600s during the Edo Period.
 He encouraged all the mountain temples to make their own tofu after he obtained large amounts of soybeans from the head Shingon temple.
 The purpose of this was to preserve some of the frozen tofu until the Spring equinox.
 Firm tofu was left outdoors in the cold windy night to freeze.
 After it was frozen, it was allowed to stand on shelves in a shed for fifteen days at temperatures below freezing, thawed in warm water and pressed lightly to expel the melted ice, then dried in the shed using heat from charcoal braziers.